 I recently ran into that with Eduard’s (ex-Roden) 1/48 Gloster Gladiator kit.
 The cockpit builds into a nice little sub-assembly that has some locating “pins” on its edges, but there aren’t really any good corresponding holes or notches in the interior.
 And trying to get it lined up properly- and then mate the other fuselage half to it- was getting a bit frustrating.

 And the instrument panel was giving me fits.
 (Or rather- no fits.)
-The instructions merrily point an arrow to say “stick it here”, but actual placement is a bit ambiguous, and test fitting showed that the photoetch faces were too wide (no surprise there…), and the plastic they were mounted on was too.
+The instructions merrily pointed an arrow to say “stick it here”, but actual placement was a bit ambiguous, and test fitting showed that the photoetch faces were too wide (no surprise there…), and the plastic they were mounted on was also.
 (Go figure.)